ToastyToes/CSCI2961_Labs/lab1.md

 - In my past experiences, even if I learned the answer from a friend, it is important to make sure I can do it on my own/get to the same conclusion.
 - In terms of asking questions, most stuff is online (like the article said) you just have to dig for it or break up the problem
+- Another thing to do is broaden the search terms instead of being specific

 --------